Type of Business Entities in Singapore in 2023

-- Registration completion: Following the receipt of all necessary approvals and documents, Healy Consultants couriers a full company kit to our Client, including original corporate documents, unopened bank correspondence, and lastly a Client feedback survey to make sure that all the Client expectations were met during the entire engagement period.
+- Registration completion: Following the receipt of all necessary approvals and documents, Healy Consultants Group couriers a full company kit to our Client, including original corporate documents, unopened bank correspondences, and lastly a Client feedback survey to make sure that all the Client expectations were met during the entire engagement period.

 - Appointing a resident company secretary within 6 months (if not already provided by Healy Consultants)

 - Fixing the company’s financial year end (FYE)

-- Appointment of auditors – companies requiring compulsory audit are those with annual revenue above S$10m, assets above S$10m or over the number of employees is 50 and above;
+- Appointment of auditors within 3 months- companies requiring compulsory audit are those with annual revenue above S$10m, assets above S$10m or over the number of employees is 50 and above

 - Providing the company secretary with up to date accounting records to enable filing of the Annual Return with ACRA within 6 months of the FYE and the Annual Tax Return by November of the next year

 - Notifying the company secretary of any changes in the corporate structure (directors, shareholders) and beneficial ownership.

 Refer to the Singapore accounting & tax, legal and compliance considerations page for more information.